charmbracelet/bubbletea/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Source Code**
+Please include source code if needed to reproduce the behaviour.

 **Expected behavior**
 A clear and concise description of what you expected to happen.